 Corporations are independent legal entities, and execution of contracts by them must comply with section 127 of the Corporations Act 2001 (Cth).
 A company can sign either by affixing its common seal or by signature of its directors.

 The most common way for a company to sign a document is by its directors.
-If this happens, the document must be executed by either two directors, or a director and a company secretary or, if the company only has a sole director, by that director.
+If this happens, the document must be executed by either two directors, or a director and a company secretary, or, if the company has a sole director, by that director.

-If a company signs by using its common seal, the signature must be witnessed either by two directors, a director and a company secretary or, if it only has a sole director, by that director.
+If a company signs by using its common seal, the signature must be witnessed either by two directors, a director and a company secretary, or, if it has a sole director, by that director.

 The case of Knight Frank Australia Pty Ltd & Anor v Paley Properties Pty Ltd & Ors SASCFC 10, is an example of a $1.5 million-dollar contract being incorrectly signed by a corporation.
 The company had two directors, a father and a son.
-One director executed the contract on behalf of the company and crossed out the words ‘sole director/sole secretary’ on the execution clause.
-No steps were taken to get the signature of the other director in order to comply with section 127 of the Corporations Act, and the Court held that no contract had, in fact, come into existence.
+One director executed the contract on behalf of the company and crossed out the words “sole director/sole secretary” on the execution clause.
+No steps were taken to obtain the signature of the other director in order to comply with section 127 of the Corporations Act, and the court held that no contract had, in fact, come into existence.

 A contract will often require that the execution of the contract be witnessed.
-It is best practice in any event for execution to be witnessed by a third party and for the execution clause of the document to include the witness’ name and signature.
+It is best practice for the execution of a person’s signature to be witnessed by a third party and for the execution clause of the document to include the witness’s name and signature.

 Bramble Holdings Ltd v Bathurst City Council (2001) 53 NSWLR 153; Cole v Cottingham (1837) 173 ER 406; R v Clarke (1927) 40 CLR 227.